MakingSense/makingsense.github.io/4-flows/doppler-flow.md

 ![Sprint template](dca-sprint.png)

 1. In a sprint, DEV team develop a set of features or stories.
-2. Before integrate each feature, DEV team made a quick pair code review.
+2. Before integrate each feature, DEV team made a collaborative review using the [pull request] of github.
 3. During the sprint DEV team deploy regularly to INT environment to allow QA team to test there in an relatively unstable environment.
 4. At the end of the sprint, DEV team deploy to QA environment where a demo is